 If your child is trying to say something, you can model the words that you think your child needs, like ‘help’ as your child holds up a packet of food that they can’t open.

 It’s best to use phrases that contain 1-2 more words than your child is currently using in their own speech.
-For example, if your child isn’t yet talking, model 1-2 word sentences.
-If your child is speaking in 2-3 word sentences, repeat what they say but add a couple more words to show your child how to build bigger sentences.
+For example, if your child isn’t yet talking, model sentences of 1-2 words.
+If your child is speaking in sentences of 2-3 words, repeat what they say but add a couple more words to show your child how to build bigger sentences.

-You can reward your child when they listen, understand or express themselves.
-You could do this by using a natural consequence like giving your child the next piece of the puzzle when they make a request, or smiling and making a comment to let your child know you’re interested when they show you a toy.
+You can encourage your child to keep using language by responding positively when they do.
+Positive responses include giving your child the next piece of the puzzle when they make a request.
+Or you can smile and comment to let your child know you’re interested when they show you a toy.

 Autistic children communicate in various ways.
 For example, they might use gestures, Key Word Sign, PECS or other types of augmentative communication.
 You can build on your child’s communication preferences to help them develop language, if this is right for them.
 For example, if your child is pulling your hand towards an object they want, you can add language and model how your child could ask for the object.